katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 In 1999, the team decided to rebuild everything from scratch.
 On CORBA.
 In C++.
 With a clean, object-oriented design.
 Andy Götz.
 Jean-Michel Chaize.
 Emmanuel Taurel.
-And Jens Meyer — who is in this episode.
+Jens Meyer.
+And others.

 🕓
 Six people signed that founding paper.
-Presented at ICALEPCS 1999, in Trieste, at Elettra.
+Presented at ICALEPCS 1999, Trieste.
 The founding act of a community that now spans 50+ sites.

 🕓
-*[INTERVIEW — ANDY GÖTZ — Q1]*
-*"The decision to rebuild everything as TANGO —*
+*[INTERVIEW — ANDY GÖTZ — Q1: the decision to rebuild as TANGO]*
-*what drove it?
-How did you convince the ESRF?"*

 🕓
-*[INTERVIEW — JENS MEYER — Q1]*
+*[INTERVIEW — JENS MEYER — Q1: being there in 1999, what he remembers]*
-*"Jens — you were in that room in 1999.*
-*What do you remember of those early days?*
-*What was it like to build something nobody had done before?"*

-🕓
-Then SOLEIL joined.
-Then ALBA.
-Then Elettra.
-Then DESY.
-The Empire had found its builders.

-🕓
-*[INTERVIEW — ANDY GÖTZ — Q2]*
-*"What was the key to making those early collaborations actually work?"*

 ---

 ## ACT 4 — THE FIRST MOMENTS

 🕓
-Now.
 The stories nobody writes in the papers.

 🕓
-EPICS, funded by a weapons programme.
-Mike Thuot redirecting that budget toward science.
-Bob comparing it to hiding under a school desk.

-🕓
-I think about Einstein.
-I think about Marie Curie.
-Neither set out to build a weapon.
-They were chasing a fascinating problem.
-EPICS is what happens when scientists get to choose what the technology becomes.

-🕓
 *[INTERVIEW — BOB DALESIO & MIKE THUOT — Q3]*
-*"The first time you saw EPICS running on a real machine —* *what did that moment feel like?"*
+*"The first time you saw EPICS running on a real machine —* *what did that feel like?"*

 🕓
 And then there's Andy's story.